 Process for Connecting New LCT’s & Associated Forms

 The process is maintained and governed by ENA’s Low Carbon Technologies Working Group.
 This group contains representatives of all UK transmission and distribution electricity networks and meets regularly with industry, BEIS and Ofgem to discuss issues and agree on strategies and processes for Low Carbon Technologies that connect to the electricity networks.
 For further information on the role of the ENA and additional information on LCT’s, please visit their Electric Vehicle and Heat pumps page here.

 We have created a combined flowchart illustrating the revised connection process for both Electric Vehicles and Heat Pumps, and it can be found here.
 To assist with the technical details associated with Heat pumps, that are necessary for the connection process, a database of Heat Pumps has been created and can be found on the ENA website here.
 Please note that air-conditioning units are considered a form of heat pump and therefore the same process applies.

 An installer can use this database to cross-reference their device(s) to determine whether they can ‘Connect & Notify’ to NIE Networks or ‘Apply to Connect’.
 Installers and manufacturers which have devices which are not currently included in the database may send details of the device to the ENA for inclusion.
 The ENA will be updating this database in the future to a more digital platform where manufacturers and installers can input their Heat Pump information, to be verified by ENA Members.

 It should be noted that:

 • The position remains that NIE Networks will never refuse a connection, however, works may be required to ensure the connection is fit for purpose

-• For residential properties with a new maximum demand between 60A and 100A inclusive, following the connection of an EV charger or Heat Pump - the installer must apply for a connection prior to installation by filling in the form mentioned below and NIE Networks will assess the supply capacity within 10 working days.
+• If the connection of an EV Charger or Heat Pump at a residential property would give a new maximum demand between 60A and 80A inclusive, then the installer must apply for a connection prior to installation by filling in the Notification Form mentioned below.
+NIE Networks will assess the supply capacity within 10 working days.